nathanielgraham/Mojo-Poker/README.md

 # Mojo-Poker
-Poker Client and Server built with the Mojolicious Framework Tested on Ubuntu 16.04.
+Poker Client and Server built with the Mojolicious Framework.
+Tested on Ubuntu 16.04.

 ## Install